codio-content/MySQL-Altering_existing_databases_and_updating_data/.guides/content/Output-d55b.md

-After having omitted the `WHERE` clause, doing a `SELECT * FROM users;` should display the following table:
+After having omitted the `WHERE` clause, doing a `SELECT * FROM EPDriver.users;` should display the following table:

 ```
 +----+-----------------+-----------------+